wendyyzhu/fine-line-tatouage/README.md

 Once logged in, if the user clicks on an image, it will bring them to the post showing the following details:
 - Title of the post
 - When it was posted
-- Who the tattoo artist is - clicking on the tattoo artist's name will bring up all the tattoos that the arist created.
+- Who the tattoo artist is - clicking on the tattoo artist's name will bring up all the tattoos that the artist created.
 - The user who shared the tattoo - if the user who shared the post is not the user who's logged in, then clicking on the user's name will show all the tattoos they've shared.

 If the post was uploaded by the user who's logged in, the action bar will give the user the option to delete or edit the post.
 However, if the post does not belong to the user, there will only be the option to like the post or upload a new post.
-Once the user has liked a post, they cannot increase the number of likes by clicking it again, instead it will unlike that post.
+Once the user has liked a post, they cannot increase the number of likes by clicking it again, instead clicking on it again will unlike that post.

-Within the details, there is also a comment section.
+Within the details section, there is also a comment section.
 Once commented, only the user who posted the comment can delete it.

 At the bottom of the page, similar tattoos will show up for the user to explore.